plgd-dev/doc/content/en/docs/tutorials/dashboard-branding.md

     ./packages/shared-ui/scripts/build.theme.js --themes=mycompany
     ```

-To apply these changes and update the UI, follow these instructions:

-- Replace the `theme/theme.json` file with your own theme.
+The generated theme will be stored in `./build/theme/theme.json`.

-- If you are using Helm, you can set the theme in JSON format with `.Values.httpgateway.ui.theme`.
-Alternatively, you can replace the file directly in the Docker image.
+To implement these changes and refresh the UI, you have two options.
+First, you can set the theme in JSON format using `.Values.httpgateway.ui.theme` in the Helm values file.
+Alternatively, you can directly replace the file in the Docker image at the path `/usr/local/var/www/theme/theme.json`.

 ### Favicon